elewa-academy/data-science/README.md

 ___

-## Projects
+## Project

-__Project 1:__

-Part 1:
-1. Split into groups.
-2. I'll give each group a small set of data
-3. Compute the mean & std of the data I give you by hand.
-4. Estimate the mean and std of my complete data set.

-Part 2:
-1. Share your data sets with all the groups.
-2. Using everyone's data, do what you did in part 1.

-__Project 2:__

-Create your own basic std module, inspired by the JavaScript module in this repo.
+Create your own basic std module, inspired by the JavaScript module in this repo and use it.

 Chose ONE dimension of this data-set of [near-earth objects](https://data.nasa.gov/resource/2vr3-k9wn.json) to estimate how safe we really are.
 To do this you will:
 1. Question the data.